Great steaks are complemented by delectable Italian cuisine in this innovative restaurant concept that’s both sophisticated and affordable.

 - Brand Concept

 The first Johnny’s Italian Steakhouse opened in Des Moines, Iowa to rave reviews in April of 2002.
-Today, there are ten locations in Iowa, Illinois, Wisconsin, Nebraska, Kansas and Ohio, with several more in development.
+Today, there are eleven locations in Iowa, Illinois, Wisconsin, Nebraska, Kansas, Ohio and Texas, with several more in development.
 As a distinctly upscale dining experience with reasonable prices, Johnny’s is uniquely positioned between casual (e.g. Outback Steakhouse™) and fine dining concepts (e.g. Ruth’s Chris™).

 The ambiance at Johnny’s is reminiscent of the classic supper clubs of the 40s and 50s, creatively blending the sophistication of the past with a modern edge.
 Think tiled floors, large upholstered booths and crystal chandeliers, all while Sinatra, Diana Krall or Michael Bublé plays melodically overhead.